ibc/em-posixmq/README.markdown

 ## Runnig the Server

-    EM::PosixMQ.run posix_mq, MyPosixMQ
+    EM::PosixMQ.run posix_mq, Handler

-Attaches the `POSIX_MQ` instance to the EventMachine reactor for asynchronous reading.
-This method must be called after EventMachine is running.
+Attaches a `POSIX_MQ` instance to the EventMachine reactor for asynchronous reading.
+The method requires two parameters:

+ * `posix_mq` - Instance of `POSIX_MQ` class being managed by EventMachine.
+The instance must be opened with read access.
+ * `Handler` - The name of the class inheriting from `EM::PosixMQ::Watcher` and defining the method `receive_message`.

 ## Installation